Diane Crump: Early years

-Diane Crump was born in 1948 in Milford, Connecticut, the daughter of Walter and Jean Crump.
-Crump had an early interest in horses, despite living in an area almost void of their presence.
-She fueled her love for horses through books pictures and art instead, and continued to build upon this passion.
+Diane Crump was born in Milford, Connecticut, on May 18, 1948, the daughter of Walter and Jean Crump.
+Crump had an early interest in horses, despite living in an area almost devoid of their presence.
+She fueled her love for horses through books, pictures and art instead, and continued to build upon this passion.
 When she was a pre-teen her family moved to Oldsmar, Florida, and she began taking riding lessons when she was 13.
 She begged her parents and created a detailed plan working odd jobs here and there to save money in order to help fund the purchase of her first pony.

 Career accomplishments

 On February 7, 1969, Crump became the first woman to compete as a professional jockey in a pari-mutuel race in the United States.
 She rode a horse named Bridle 'n Bit at Hialeah Park Race Track.
 There was so much hostility to a woman riding in a horse race that she needed a police escort to get to the track, taking her through an angry crowd of shouting people.
 Crump ultimately finished 9th in the 12-horse race and returned to cheers of support.
 Crump reflected on that experience, recalling that her excitement surrounding this opportunity enabled her to ignore the toxic environment of the crowd and aggressively negative attitudes of the male jockeys, trainers and owners.
 Two weeks later, Crump rode her first winning race.
+She recalled in a CNN interview: